 Tip: Download offline Google Maps to save money on SIM cards or data roaming charges.
 Not sure how?
 This will help.

 4. Load up on prepaid gas cards.

-I cannot stress this enough.
+This is probably one of the most crucial tips for travelling to Iceland and I cannot stress this enough.
 Load up on prepaid gas cards!

 All the gas pumps in Iceland pretty much operate 24/7 (the stores do not) because most machines take credit cards.
 (Some stations will have two machines: one for card and another where you pump your gas then pay inside the shop.)
 Please do note that the machines require you to use a card with pin.
 If you don’t know what your pin is or don’t remember, definitely sort that out with your bank first.

 My dad holds a Taiwanese credit card whereas I own a Canadian RBC Visa card.
 We both have pins, but some gas pumps either didn’t recognize our pin OR only had space to enter 4 digits.
 (Four is standard, but don’t blame me for wanting extra security for my card and going with a longer pin!)
 That said, our cards only worked 50% of the time.
 (N1 always took our cards, but Olís and ÓB were iffy.
 Shoutout to N1!)

 It wasn’t until the end of our trip that we finally decided to purchase a prepaid gas card.
 Boy did that save so much time!
 We didn’t have to try my dad’s card twice or thrice.
 Then try my card.
 Then watch other people try theirs to see if the machines actually worked… Moral of the story: load up on prepaid gas cards!

 Oh and how to know what kind of gas to get?
 If you open up your gas tank cover, there is a sticker on the nob that will tell you.
 Most small cars take 95 and SUVs take Dísel.

 Map of Iceland’s gas stations across the country from Rent.is.